 Fold in flour mixture alternate with milk, mix well until incorporated.
 Divide batter into 2 equal portions about 650 g each.
 In the mixing bowl the 1st batter adds strawberry puree and mix well until blended.
 The 2nd portion in a separate bowl, add in cocoa powder and black gel, mix well until you achieve the dark coco colouring batter and blended well.

-Spoon one big metal spoon of strawberry batter into the line prepared pan and then use a tablespoon spoon the black brown batter place next to the orange batter followed by strawberry batter and black brown batter cover the base make marble effect.
+Spoon one big metal spoon of strawberry batter into the line prepared pan and then use a tablespoon spoon the black brown batter place next to the strawberry batter followed by strawberry batter and black brown batter cover the base make marble effect.
 The second layer, I spoon strawberry batter and black brown batter over the first layer giving more marbling effects then repeat marbling effect until both batters finished.

 Give a couple gentle knocks on the bench top.
 Bake in oven for 60 minutes or until skewer out clean.
 Switch off oven and leave cake in for 35 minutes with door shut.
 Then remove onto wire rack to cool further about 25 minutes in pan.
 Then flip over to a plate and let it cool completely before decorating with strawberry flower, strawberries slices and chocolate sprinkles.
 Enjoy with brewed coffee or tea or dessert wine.